balaam/slate/source/index.html.md

 OnFailure | function | A lua function that gets called on failing to contact the target site | ✘

-Whening sending a POST request to a website. `OnSuccess` is called if contact is successfully made with the website. `OnFailure` occurs if the request times out or there's a failure to contact the website.
-The `OnSuccess` function maybe be passed the information from the website as a string. `PostData` can be sent with the request, such as a highscore, or it may be nil if no postdata is required.
+When sending a POST request to a website `OnSuccess` is called if contact is successfully made with the website. `OnFailure` occurs if the request times out or there's a failure to contact the website.
+The `OnSuccess` function may be passed the information from the website as a string. `PostData` can be sent with the request, such as a highscore, or it may be nil if no postdata is required.

 ## HttpPostData